Quving/kubebana/README.md

 [![Build Status](https://drone.quving.com/api/badges/Quving/kubebana/status.svg)](https://drone.quving.com/Quving/kubebana)

+A tool made for developers/devops to access the logs for techstacks kubernetes backbone.

 ## Motivation
 Many companies use Kubernetes because Kubernetes now represents the industry standard.The framework is nowadays the backbone of every modern infrastructure of a tech company today.
 Kubernetes covers every imaginable function and everyone talks about it.
 However, Kubernetes is everything but not beginner-friendly due to its montrous complexity, even for DevOps.
 Kubernetes is not only a toy for Admins and DevOps.
 Developers who work in a tech company have to be familiar with Kubernetes as well.
 Sometimes a bug occurs in the application and the logs have to be analyzed.
 Depending on the [cloud provider](https://kubernetes.io/docs/concepts/cluster-administration/cloud-providers/) such as Azure, Aws, ... , developers have to authorize themselves differently, click through many non-trivial options and then access the logs.
 That's pain.